HobnobMancer/SI_Foltanyi_et_al_2023/sql_queries/README.md

 ## 14. _Thermotoga_ AND PDBs

-The PDB accessions retrieved from UniProt for CAZymes from _Thermotoga_ species were retrieved using the following command:
+The PDB accessions retrieved from UniProt for CAZymes from _Thermotoga_ species , including the CAZy family annotation, were retrieved using the following command:

 ```sql
 WITH Thermo_Query (thermo_gbk) AS (